changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 }
 ```

-Hence we can read any function with `Empty` as its output type as proving that
+Hence we can read any function with `Contradiction` as its output type as proving that
 all its input types cannot all simultaneously be true, they must contradict each
 other.